zdharma-continuum/zinit/README.md

 **NEW**: Zplugin now has pure-Zsh [semigraphical dashboard](https://github.com/psprint/zplugin-crasis) wich allows to manipulate plugins, snippets, etc.

-Zplugin is an elastic and fast plugin manager that will allow you to install everything from Github and other sites.
-For example, to install [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS), which isn't a Zsh
+Zplugin is an elastic and fast Zshell plugin manager that will allow you to install everything from Github and other sites.
+For example, in order to install [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS), which isn't a Zsh
 plugin: